Sterling, housebuilding shares rally after BoE caps some home loans

 The BoE's risk watchdog, the Financial Policy Committee

-(FPC), sought to slow a housing market that many worry is once
+(FPC), sought to put the brakes on a housing market that many

 The FPC's measures sent sterling to a day's high against the

-The euro fell by almost half a percent against the pound to
+euro also hit a day's low against the pound of 79.90 pence

 "The main concern for sterling traders was whether the